Salmon Fishing Trips In Homer, Alaska

 How To Ship Salmon Home

 Our crew will fillet all of your fish and have it ready to be picked up by the fish processor upon returning back to the dock.
 We highly recommend Homer Fish Processing.
 They will meet you at the boat to pick up your fish fillets and will vacuum seal and freeze to your specifications.
 They are able to ship your fish directly from their facility in insulated boxes.
 However, the most economical way of getting fish home is to take your insulated box of fish as one of your checked bags on the airplane.
-To overnight a box of fish home will cost approximately $250-300, depending on current rates.
+Please call Homer Fish Processing for current shipping rates.

 Learn more about shipping your salmon home here.